docker-archive/classicswarm/cluster/mesos/README.md

 ## Prerequisites

-Each node in your swarm must run a Mesos slave.
-The slave must be capable of starting tasks in a Docker Container using the `--containerizers=docker` option.
+Each node in your swarm must run a Mesos agent.
+The agent must be capable of starting tasks in a Docker Container using the `--containerizers=docker` option.

-You need to configure two TCP ports on the slave.
+You need to configure two TCP ports on the agent.
 One port to listen for the swarm manager, for example 2375.
 And a second TCP port to listen for the Mesos master, for example 3375.